 - Select the previously purchased commercial license key.

-9. Click the Browse button to locate the license file.
+9. Click on the Browse button to locate the license file.

 10. Review the licensing information.

 11. Verify the installation settings.
-Click Back to make any changes or Install to proceed with the installation.
+Click on Back to make any changes or Install to proceed with installation.

 13. Repeat the installation steps on the partner node.